kudobuilder/kudo/keps/0029-operator-dependencies.md

 The status of the execution can be seen as usual as part of the `Instance.Status`.
 We could additionally forward the status of a dependency `Instance` to the top-level `Instance.Status` to simplify the overview.

+Note that in the above example could not depend on the same `Instance` as it will create a dependency cycle.
+So if e.g. `EE` and `CC` are instances of the same `OperatorVersion`, they must use distinct names and will be installed as two separate `Instances`.

 ##### Dependencies Parameterization

 First, we need to provide parameters to different operators separately.
 For individual parameters (`-p` option) we can use namespaced names e.g. `-p <operatorName>.<key>=<value>`.
 For the parameter files (`--parameterFile` option) we could extend `parameterFile` schema (which is currently a simple map) with top-level fields e.g.: